-Contact Kim Bateman to discuss scheduling the following, or to create a unique presentation/workshop:
+Contact Kim Bateman through the contact sheet to discuss scheduling the following, or to create a unique presentation/workshop.

 We're Jammin': Stages of Institutional Culture

 From the blissful state of “One Love” to the impetus to “Get Up, Stand Up, Stand Up for Your Rights,” many relationships transition from oneness, to separation.
 With wisdom, they may progress to the state of rapproachment--or a mature re-establishment of respectful connectivity.

 Using psychological theory, a folk tale, the song lyrics of Bob Marley, and good-natured humor, Dr. Bateman outlines the tasks inherent in practicing the art of reconciliation.
 Particular emphasis is placed on negotiating tensions in organizational cultures suffering from diminishing resources, competing factions, and growing interpersonal friction.
 Participants may find themselves singing along with the progression of stages, joining in the final phase, which is where "We're Jammin'."

 Experience an inclusive, interdisciplinary approach to using the makerspace and/or project based learning in your course.
 Reflect on, and apply pedagogical best practices of design, mapping, assessment, and the integration of storientation to create a maker ecosystem and mindset.